YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **Recovery**

-When an instance goes down, its recovery consists of (at least) two steps: recovery of the instance itself: hardware, OS, file systems, and so on - say tsys; tsys is almost completely independent of the type of YottaDB/GT.M journaling.
+When an instance goes down, its recovery consists of (at least) two steps: recovery of the instance itself: hardware, OS, file systems, and so on - say tsys; tsys is almost completely independent of the type of YottaDB journaling.

 .. note::
    The reason for the "almost completely" qualification is that the time to recover some older file systems can depend on the amount of space used.